infiniteflight/infiniteflight-docs/manual/main-menu/user-profile.md

 6. Your total number of online flights is shown here.

+   Top Tip

-> **TOP TIP:** Don’t forget to hit ‘exit flight’ when you’re done, otherwise this data might not get recorded!
+   : Don’t forget to hit ‘exit flight’ when you’re done, otherwise this data might not get recorded!

 7. Your total number of online landings is shown here.

+   Top Tip

-> **TOP TIP:** Don’t forget to hit ‘exit flight’ when you’re done, otherwise this data might not get recorded!
+   : Don’t forget to hit ‘exit flight’ when you’re done, otherwise this data might not get recorded!